Debunking ABLE Myths

 Myth: An unlimited amount of money can be deposited into an ABLE account.

-Fact: The total annual contribution by all participating “contributors” for any given tax year is currently $15,000.
+Fact: The total annual contribution by all participating “contributors” for any given tax year is available here.
 The amount may be adjusted periodically for inflation.
-In addition, ABLE account owners who work may contribute up to an additional $12,140 (2019) or their gross income for that taxable year, whatever is less, into their ABLE account.
-They may do this if they have not contributed to an employer sponsored retirement plan that year.
-The total aggregate account limit, over time, is subject to state specific limits for education-related 529 savings accounts.
-Many states have set this limit at more than $500,000 per account.
+In addition, ABLE account owners who work under the ABLE to Work Act may contribute up to an additional $13,590 (2023) or their gross employment income for that taxable year, whatever is less, into their ABLE account.
+Residents of Alaska can contribute $16,990 and residents of Hawaii can contribute $15,630.
+They may do this if they have not contributed to a retirement plan that year.
+The total aggregate account limit, over time, is subject to state specific balance limits for education-related 529 savings accounts.
+Many states have set this balance limit at more than $550,000 per account.